Nine Herbs Charm

 That she nevermore would enter her house.

 Nine and three, numbers significant in Germanic paganism and later Germanic folklore, are mentioned frequently throughout the charm.

-Scholars have proposed that this passage describes Woden coming to the assistance of the herbs through his use of nine twigs, each twig inscribed with the runic first-letter initial of a plant.
+Some scholars have proposed that this passage describes Woden coming to the assistance of the herbs through his use of nine twigs, each twig inscribed with the runic first-letter initial of a plant.

-According to Gordon, the poem is "clearly an old heathen thing which has been subjected to Christian censorship."
+According to Gordon, the spell is "clearly an old heathen thing which has been subjected to Christian censorship."
 Malcolm Laurence Cameron states that chanting the poem aloud results in a "marvellously incantatory effect".

+Mugwort and Swedish folklore

+The spell contains a variety of hapax legomena, words only found in it.
+One of those words is una, a name which the plant mugwort is referred to.
+In 2025, Swedish folklorist Sara Bonadea George identifies a parallel to the section of the spell on mugwort in much later Swedish folklore.
+In an obscure item from Gotland found in the Uppsala landmålsarkiv and dated to 1875, mugwort requests to be called Luna before it will provide healing powers: